-Feedback is information provided about the performance of a person, service or product.
-It could be good or bad and it expresses the particular feelings from the person who’s writing.
-Ideally, companies would use this info to improve their processes.
+Feedback is information provided about the performance of a person, service, or product.
+It could be good or bad and it expresses the particular feelings from the person who’s expressing it.
+Ideally, companies can use this information to improve their processes.
 Collecting customer feedback is possible in two ways: prompted and unprompted.

 When you call AT&T’s to solve a problem and in the end, you answer a custom survey with closed or open-ended questions, that’s a prompted feedback.
 Unprompted feedback is the one companies receive online from customer’s posts. usually from social media.
 Learn how to conduct the second one and you’ll get closer to know what your clients need and how well they can perceive your company.

 One important tip concerning the unprompted feedback is that you must know all the places where your business is being mentioned, so you can have a broader control of possible problems or suggestions.
 Also try to raise your response rates, answering your clients as soon as possible.
 Facebook, for instance, keeps a rating scale of how fast you answer to your page’s messages, so it’s good to maintain a frequency while doing customer support there.